 I also do consultations remotely over the phone.
 The pricing structure is the same.
 I am happy to post supplements to you, although postage costs will be added to your invoice.

-As discussed on my home page, I am a registered provider for all funds that provide cover for nutritional consultations.
+I am a registered provider for all funds that provide cover for nutritional consultations.
 Please contact me, or check your policy if you're not sure you are covered.
 Hopefully naturopathy cover will be restored in time, the decision is currently under review.

 I can accept payment as: